GitLab Admin area

 Audit events

-The Audit events page lists changes made within the GitLab server.
-With this information you can control, analyze, and track every change.
+The Audit events page lists changes made to the GitLab server.
+Use this information to control, analyze, and track every change.

 Statistics